St John’s Newtown offers a nurturing and holistic approach to education for young learners.

 The opportunity of a seamless pathway from Kindergarten through to Year 12 is assured for all Geelong Lutheran College students, with guaranteed entry into Year 7 at our Armstrong Creek campus for students graduating from St John’s.

-Geelong Lutheran College students at St John’s Newtown have the opportunity to be part of an innovative French immersion program beginning in Kindergarten.
-The French experience includes the combination of explicit language teaching, immersive experiences within STEM (Science, Technology, Engineering and Maths), design-thinking and in-class support from their French teacher and two native French Learning Coaches.
+Geelong Lutheran College students at St John’s Newtown have the opportunity to be part of an innovative French program beginning in Kindergarten.
+The French experience involves the combination of explicit language teaching along with immersive language experiences within the STEM program (Science, Technology, Engineering and Mathematics).
+Students are also able to further develop their language skills and fluency digitally through the ELLA Program (Early Learning Languages Australia) and the Languagenut App.

 Providing an opportunity for students to participate in sporting activities is a priority for Geelong Lutheran College, St John’s Newtown.
 In addition to the PE program offered to all students, there is a diverse range of in-school as well as extra-curricular sporting events that children have the opportunity to participate in.
 These include: